davidmunkacsi93/professional-bookshelf/README.md

 # professional-bookshelf

-"As an Engineering Lead, my journey is driven by an unwavering pursuit of knowledge and personal growth.
+As an Engineering Lead, my journey is driven by an unwavering pursuit of knowledge and personal growth.
 This repository serves as my haven, my 'Professional Bookshelf,' where I nurture my passion for learning and development, fueling my ambition to excel in my profession.

 **Reading Goal:**
 Within this virtual page, I curate the books that shape my professional evolution.
 It's not just a list; it's a testament to my commitment to becoming the best version of myself.
 Since 2021, my goal has been to read at least one book a month, both fiction and non-fiction.
 However, in this repository, I exclusively track books related to my career: